wax911/anime-meta/README.md

 ## :penguin: :snake: anime-meta :penguin: :snake:

-A personal project for generating an anime database using MongoDB, this project solely exists as a learning experience for apply OOP principles like DI, Abstraction, Inheritance and Polymorphism with an emphasis on type hints.
+A personal project for generating an anime database using MongoDB, this project solely exists as a learning experience for applying OOP principles like DI, Abstraction, Inheritance and Polymorphism in python with an emphasis on type hints.

 ### Architecture

-This project tries adopts techniques typically found in [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), thus all network models used to fetch data from the sample api are only used internally in the **data** layer while application specific models (aka entities) can be found in the **domain** layer.
+This project adopts techniques typically found in [clean architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html), thus all network models used to fetch data from the sample api are only used internally in the **data** layer, while application specific models (aka entities) can be found in the **domain** layer.

 ### Dependencies